polterguy/polterguy.github.io/plugins/magic.lambda.auth/index.md

 ```

 All additional (non-roles) claims will have their values converted to string though, which is more of a restriction
-from .Net and the JWT standard then a restriction of Magic.
+from .Net and the JWT standard than a restriction of Magic.

 **Notice** - Also notice that if you create a JWT token with a user belonging to _only one role_, the roles claims
 will _not_ be an array, but simply a string.
 Yet again, this is simply how .Net works, and there is little we can do